Preview

 - collection, analysis, or presentation of the results of the work;

-- writing and editing the text;
+- writing the text and editing its content;

 - approval of the final version of the article for publication.

-1. References and Footnotes
+1. Bibliography and Footnotes

 The list of references in Russian is prepared in accordance with the requirements of the Higher Attestation Commission of the Republic of Belarus (GOST 7.1-2024) – https://vak.gov.by/node/8026.